codecraft3r/minecraft-club-site/polymc-pack-install.md

 **Step 7:** Select the correct java version (Java 8 for Minecraft versions 1.16.5 and older, Java 17 for Minecraft versions 1.17 and newer), then click "OK"

 ![Add Instance](/assets/polymc-install-7.png)

+**The pack is now installed.** Don't forget to add the modded poiesis server (ip in #server-details) to your multiplayer menu!

+**Need Help?:** If you need help with the install, send a message in #tech-help and tag @Support.
+If you need to be whitelisted, let us know via the link in #get-whitelisted